 Employers don’t get a second chance to make a first impression with new employees.
 That’s why it’s smart to implement onboarding best practices that make all new hires feel welcome and valued, while preparing them for work as effectively as possible.

-For new employees, the onboarding process can be overwhelming, but well-designed HR technology can guides new hires step-by-step through a thorough, digital onboarding process, helping them feel grounded from day one.
+For new employees, the onboarding process can be overwhelming, but well-designed HR technology can guide new hires step-by-step through a thorough, digital onboarding process, helping them feel grounded from day one.

 With human capital management technology, orientation schedules, handbooks, benefit forms (more about that below), and even training materials can be hosted online for employees to easily access, along with checklists to ensure they’re meeting all their onboarding requirements.